 Class members have the following benefit options:

-- Ordinary losses may include: bank or credit card fees, fees for credit reports, credit monitoring or identity theft insurance purchased as a result of the breach and postage for communication with financial institutions.
+- Ordinary losses may include bank or credit card fees, costs for credit reports, credit monitoring or identity theft insurance purchased as a result of the breach and postage for communication with financial institutions.

-- Up to four hours of time loss dealing with the data breach can be claimed at $15 per hour, for a maximum of $60.
+- Class members may claim up to four hours of time spent dealing with the data breach at $15 per hour for a maximum of $60.
+Lost time is part of the $475 ordinary losses cap.

 - Extraordinary losses: Class members can claim up to $5,000 for documented, unreimbursed losses that occurred due to identity theft or fraud related to the data breach.
 This includes professional fees, unreimbursed bank or card fees, overdraft charges, late fees and interest on payday loans due to card cancellations.
-Losses must have occurred between Aug.
-21, 2024 and March 23, 2026 and not already covered by other insurance.
+The class member must have incurred the losses between Aug.
+21, 2024 and March 23, 2026, and insurance must not have reimbursed them.

-- Alternative cash payment: Class members that do not submit a claim for ordinary losses, lost time or extraordinary losses can submit to receive a $50 alternative cash payment.
+- Alternative cash payment: Class members who do not submit a claim for ordinary losses, lost time or extraordinary losses can submit a claim to receive a $50 alternative cash payment.

 - Credit monitoring: All class members can elect to receive 24 months of one-bureau credit monitoring, which includes least $1 million in fraud protection